olinger/SudokuSolver/ReadMe.md

 You can build and run this application using the source code provided in the repo or you can run the built executable found in the [release](https://github.com/olinger/SudokuSolver/releases/tag/v1.0).
 The tests are provided in the source code as well as in a zip folder included in the release.

 There are two modes the program runs in, solve and test.
-When running in solve mode you must provide the path to a Sudoku file in the valid format.
+When running in solve mode you must provide the path to a fu file in the valid format.
 There is also an optional parameter for an output directory.
 This will save your solution as a text file in the provided directory.
 If you don't provide an output directory the output will not be saved.

 Examples
 ```